Final NWP Glances: 1992-99 — Now just a tourist in southern Africa

 Pascal Bwalya Ndakala: A Zambian businessman in Iowa.
 In August 1990, Bwalya arrived in New York where he lived until January 1991.
 He then moved to Des Moines, Iowa to attend and then graduate from Drake University.

 Rathbun and Southfork Marinas.
 After graduating from Drake University in 1995, Bwalya become the general manager of these two marinas in southern Iowa.
-He was there for fourteen years until he moved back to Des Moines.
-Currently he is a partner in a real estate company.
-Selected pictures follow of the marinas.
+He was there for fourteen years until he moved back to Des Moines, where he became a co-partner of a real estate company with David Carlson.
+Selected pictures of the Rathbun marinas:

 Docks and boats at Rathbun.
 Left: Pulling a boat out before winter; middle: Bwalya supervising; right: Bwalya as a super-expert mechanic.